-You may choose to hire an attorney (lawyer) at any time to represent you in due process (or proceedings on appeal of a due process decision), but you must pay your own legal costs.
-If you choose to hire an attorney and you prevail (receive a favorable decision) in any action or proceeding related to your due process hearing (making you the prevailing party), the court can order the district to pay you reasonable attorney's fees.
+You may choose to hire an attorney (lawyer) at any time to represent you during the due process (or proceedings on appeal of a due process decision), but you must pay your own legal costs.
+If you choose to hire an attorney and you prevail (receive a favorable decision) in an action or a proceeding in federal or state court related to your due process (making you the prevailing party), the court can order the educational agency to pay you reasonable attorney's fees.